loveencounterflow/normalize-function-arguments/README.md

 ## To Do

+### Template Class

+* class `Template` accepts `cfg`, an optional, single POD for instantiation
+* will copy all own properties of `cfg`, but
+* properties that are functions will be turned into managed properties
+* in order to have templates with mutable objects as properties that are not shared after copying with `t = new Template cfg; { t..., }`, do not use `t = { n: [ 1, 2, 3, ], }`, instead wrap value in function, as in `t = { n: ( -> [ 1, 2, 3, ] ), }`; now every time `t` is copied, `t.n` will be a new list
+* nested PODs will be recursively turned into instances of `Template`

+### Order of Arguments

+* when CFG is in the penultimate, an optional function is assumed to be the last parameter
+  * in such cases, when the wrapped function is called with a function as last argument, that function will be 'shifted' to the position of the terminal parameter, meaning that it will not be understood as the value of another positional argument

+### Other

 * **`[—]`** integrate ClearType as `nfa type, fn` and `nfa { type, }, fn`
 * **`[—]`** allow shifting of arguments depending on their type
 * **`[—]`** configuration settings: